-7. HANDLING & STORAGE
+7. HANDLING AND STORAGE

-HANDLING (Technical measures I Precautions I Safe handling advice): It is preferable to avoid prolonged contact with the skin: wear gloves, garments with sleeves and long leggings or protective overalls, goggles and dust masks.
+HANDLING (TECHNICAL MEASURES / PRECAUTIONS / SAFE HANDLING ADVICE): It is preferable to avoid prolonged contact with the skin: wear gloves, garments with sleeves and long leggings or protective overalls, goggles and dust masks.
 Glass filaments and dusts must be removed from work garments with a vacuum cleaner and not blown off with compressed air jets.
 Wash work garments separately from other clothes.